microsoft/WebTemplateStudio/src/extension/README.md

 Do you want to contribute?
 We would love to have you help out.
 Here are our [contribution guidelines](CONTRIBUTING.md).

+## Reporting Security Issues

+Security issues and bugs should be reported privately, via email, to the Microsoft Security Response Center (MSRC) at secure@microsoft.com.
+You should receive a response within 24 hours.
+If for some reason you do not, please follow up via email to ensure we received your original message.
+Further information, including the MSRC PGP key, can be found in the Security TechCenter.

 ## License

 This code is distributed under the terms and conditions of the [MIT license](LICENSE.md).